 New York's First Competition Agility Horse

 Brandy was found wandering loose in New York state, so feral it took months to trap her so she could be hauled off to a rescue farm.
 Scars showed significant wounds, and her udder indicated she’d had a foal.
 Her teeth said she was only three.
 I met her three years later when I volunteered to foster and train a rescued horse with the goal of making her more adoptable.
-At that point Brandy was so fearful of people that her adoption prospects were non-existent.
+At that point Brandy was dangerously fearful.
+Her adoption prospects were non-existent.
 Brandy’s fear prompted me to radically change the way I relate to horses.
-Conventional pressure-release training applied by a dominant leader had led to disastrous results with her, so I focused instead on earning her trust by offering protection instead of pressure.
+Conventional pressure-release training applied by a dominant leader had been disastrous, so I focused instead on earning her trust by offering protection instead of pressure.
 I call this Protector Leadership.
 My article The Wayward Recycle Bin and Other Adventures shows how this works in real world situations.
 Then I restarted her training by inviting her to copy me, a method that Vanessa Bee describes clearly in The Horse Agility Handbook.
 Thus I could teach her cues using little or no pressure.
 Five months later Brandy became one of the first horses in the United States to compete in Horse Agility.
-Brandy’s transformation from “wild” pony to confident, reliable partner inspired me to research and write What Horses Really Want.
-In it I explain how and why Protector Leadership works, and how you can use it to create a successful partnership with your horse.
-Brandy now competes at liberty in upper level agility courses.
-Play Video She also enjoys doing agility with my grandchildren.
-Play Video
+Brandy now competes at liberty in upper level agility courses Play Video and enjoys doing agility with my grandchildren Play Video.
+Brandy’s transformation from “wild” pony to confident, reliable partner inspired me to research and write "What Horses Really Want: Unlocking the Secrets to Trust, Cooperation, and Reliability".
+In it I explain how and why Protector Leadership works.
+Brandy and her friends help me demonstrate how you can use it to create a successful partnership with your horse.

 Comments / Questions